Gloriyatopno/Git-Portfolio/README.md

 # Git Portfolio

+## About
-A repository created to practice Git and GitHub concepts.
+This repository demonstrates my understanding of Git and GitHub.

+## Contents
+- Git Basics
+- Branching
+- Merging
+- Pull Requests